 Getting started

-If inspiration seems to be illusive, give this blog a read – it should help.
+If inspiration seems to be elusive, give this blog a read – it should help.

-After all this, if the idea of copywriting your own marketing materials and online content is still daunting, you can always ask for help.
-That’s what I’m here for – to help you write the words that work for you.
+After all this, if the idea of copywriting your marketing materials and online content is still daunting, there's no shame in asking for help.
+That’s what I’m here for – to save your precious time.
 Ping an email to jen@jennyhaken.co.uk or give me a call on 07799 648321.